Maxxel346/Maxxel346/README.md

 # Hi there! 👋

-I'm Maxxel a.k.a Jinaan, a passionate developer currently studying at UPN Veteran Yogyakarta University.
+I'm Maxxel, a passionate developer currently studying at UPN Veteran Yogyakarta University.
 I've recently completed the Bangkit program from Dicoding with a focus on cloud computing.

 ## 🚀 About Me